refinedev/refine/documentation/docs/api-references/providers/data-provider.md

 ## Creating a data provider
 We'll build **"Simple REST Dataprovider"** of `@pankod/refine-simple-rest` from scratch to show the logic of how data provider methods interact with the API.

-We will provide you a fully working, *fake REST API* located at https://api.fake-rest.refine.dev .
+We will provide you a fully working, *fake REST API* located at https://api.fake-rest.refine.dev.
 You may take a look at available [resources and routes of the API](https://api.fake-rest.refine.dev) before proceeding to the next step.
-Our **"Simple REST Dataprovider"** will be consuming this *Fake REST API*.
+Our **"Simple REST Dataprovider"** will be consuming this *fake REST API*.

 :::note